aviaryan/CloseFolder/README.md

 OR

-[Download this repo](https://github.com/aviaryan/CloseFolder/archive/master.zip), extract it and then place *CloseFolder* folder in Packages directory of Sublime Text.
+[Download this repo](https://github.com/aviaryan/CloseFolder/archive/master.zip), extract it and then place *CloseFolder* folder in Packages directory of ST.

 ### Using